Oxyrhynchus: Archaeological excavation

 In 1882, Egypt, while still nominally part of the Ottoman Empire, came under effective British rule, and British archaeologists began the systematic exploration of the country.
 Because Oxyrhynchus was not considered an Ancient Egyptian site of any importance, it was neglected until 1896, when two young excavators, Bernard Pyne Grenfell and Arthur Surridge Hunt, both fellows of The Queen's College, Oxford, began to excavate it.
 "My first impressions on examining the site were not very favourable," wrote Grenfell.
 "The rubbish mounds were nothing but rubbish mounds."
 However, they very soon realized what they had found.
 The unique combination of climate and circumstance had left at Oxyrhynchus an unequalled archive of the ancient world.
 "The flow of papyri soon became a torrent," Grenfell recalled.
 "Merely turning up the soil with one's boot would frequently disclose a layer."

 There is an on-line table of contents briefly listing the type of contents of each papyrus or fragment.

-Another Oxyrhynchus papyrus, dated 75–125 AD.
+An Oxyrhynchus papyrus, dated 75–125 AD.
 It describes one of the oldest diagrams of Euclid's Elements.

 Since the 1930s, work on the papyri has continued.
 For many years it was under the supervision of Professor Peter Parsons of Oxford.
 Eighty large volumes of the Oxyrhynchus Papyri have been published.

 Since the days of Grenfell and Hunt, the focus of attention at Oxyrhynchus has shifted.
 Modern archaeologists are interested in learning about the social, economic, and political life of the ancient world.
 This shift in emphasis had made Oxyrhynchus, if anything, even more important, for the very ordinariness of most of its preserved documents makes them most valuable for modern scholars of social history.
 Many works on Egyptian and Roman social and economic history and on the history of Christianity rely heavily on documents from Oxyrhynchus.